DaanKorver/ModalBox.js/README.md

 You can bind this function to an EventListener or whatever.

- ### Clsoing your modal
+ ### Closing your modal

  Ofcourse you also need to have the ability to close your modal.
-There is a default close button at the top right but maybe you want to create a more creative way to close your modal.
+There is a default close button at the top right of the modal and you can also close it by clicking on the modal background (black transparent background).
+But maybe you want to create a more creative way to close your modal.

  To close your modal you can use the following function
 ```javascript